-The green wavy line point here and here, is now the function that we want to sample and reconstruct as pixels on the screen.
+The green wavy line \point here and here\, is now the function that we want to sample and reconstruct as pixels on the screen.

-Here point you see the path integral formulation of light transport, because it's shorter.
+Here \\point\\ you see the path integral formulation of light transport, because it's shorter.

-- It's the integral point f of the light transport function point fj over all transport paths.
+It's the integral \point f\ of the light transport function \point fj\ over all transport paths.
 You already learned in the first part of this lecture how to estimate the result using Monte Carlo.
-It's the same process no matter the notation. - But we can also use the recursive formulation.
+It's the same process no matter the notation.

+But we can also use the recursive formulation.
 In that case, we would say that we have a function f that eats screen coordinates.
 The definition of the function tells to shoot a ray through that position, and compute the light recursively.
 That recursive computation returns the brightness at that position of the screen.
+Until now it was always the pixel centre, but it's valid for all screen positions.